-I do recommend you make these once or twice before you plan to make them for your family though, so you will feel fully relaxed and have the recipe down before cooking for everyone.
+I do recommend you make this gluten free monkey bread once or twice before you plan to make them for your family though, so you will feel fully relaxed and have the recipe down before cooking for everyone.
 Besides, that just gives you an excuse to eat these a few extra times . . .

-This Paleo monkey bread are the perfect cinnamon sugar clover rolls for a sweet breakfast or brunch.
+This monkey bread is the perfect cinnamon sugar clover roll for a sweet breakfast or brunch.
 I love how they are a little sweet, but not too sweet – but oh, so comforting!

 - Preheat the oven to 350 degrees

 - Sift together the coconut flour, arrowroot flour, baking powder, and salt

 - Stir in the eggs, coconut oil, and milk and mix until a dough forms